Weed Control: A Program that Works

 A few things to know about post-emergent treatment:

-- Avoid mowing for 24 hours before and after each treatment so the product can do its work
+- Avoid watering for 24 hours after each treatment as well, so the product absorbs through the leaves instead of washing off.

 - This is most effective when paired with fertilization and proper watering, which strengthens the grass and reduces future weed pressure naturally